-All officers and employees of the Company, as well as any person who may have known the inside information and/or information in relation to notifiable transactions and/or matters of the Company which are subject to the specific disclosure requirements under the Listing Rules must take reasonable measures to preserve the confidentiality of the information before such information is formally released to the public.
+All officers and employees of the Company, as well as any person who may have known the inside information and/or information in relation to notifiable transactions and/or matters of the Company which are subject to the specific disclosure requirements under the Listing Rules must take reasonable measures to preserve the confidentiality of the information in accordance with the Company's Management Measures for Inside Information before such information is formally released to the public.
 These information shall first be disseminated via the electronic publication system operated by the Stock Exchange before the information is released via other channels, such as the press or posting on the corporation's website.